 I oppose these toll roads and always have.
 As a candidate in 2014, I was one of the first and only candidates to speak out against the tolls.
 It was clear to me as an attorney that the CINTRA contract was a one-sided, bad deal.
 I said so publicly and included opposition to the proposed toll contract in my top issues.
-This remains a top issue for drivers, for voters and for me.

 This issue affects all parts of our district and the state.
-As long as this Republican supermajority is in place, there’s nothing to stop the General Assembly from adding similar toll roads across all of Mecklenburg County and other parts of the state.
+As long as the Republican majority is in place, there’s nothing to stop the General Assembly from adding similar toll roads across all of Mecklenburg County and other parts of the state.
 Toll roads are unpopular for many valid reasons -- they are annoying, confusing, unfair as a double tax and bad for nearby towns and businesses.
-As I heard the NC Turnpike Authority Director say at a recent meeting about the new toll lane project in South Charlotte, “I’ve never been anywhere where toll lanes are popular.”
+As I heard the NC Turnpike Authority Director say at a meeting about the new toll lane project in South Charlotte, “I’ve never been anywhere where toll lanes are popular.”
 Let’s quit electing people who like toll lanes.